The Realignment Problem: When Right becomes Wrong in LLMs¶

 Overall Architecture¶

-Starting from a model \(\mathcal{M}_{\text{ref}}\) aligned to \(\pi_{\text{old}}\) and the original preference data \(\mathcal{D}\), given a new policy \(\pi_{\text{new}}\) (a function returning compliant/non-compliant), TRACE proceeds in three stages: Stage 1 Triage uses a proxy LLM to assess the compliance of each \((x, y_w, y_l)\) under \(\pi_{\text{new}}\), categorizing them into \(\mathcal{D}_I\) (Invert), \(\mathcal{D}_{II}\) (Punish), and \(\mathcal{D}_R\) (Retain); Stage 2 Hybrid Objectives applies different losses to each category; Stage 3 Alignment Impact Weighting uses bi-level optimization to compute a weight \(w_i\) for each sample, then optimizes the model \(\mathcal{M}_\theta\) with weighted summation.
+The starting point is a model \(\mathcal{M}_{\text{ref}}\) aligned to \(\pi_{\text{old}}\) and the original preference data \(\mathcal{D}\).
+Given a new policy \(\pi_{\text{new}}\) (a function returning compliant/non-compliant), TRACE follows three stages: Stage 1 Triage uses a proxy LLM to evaluate the compliance of each \((x, y_w, y_l)\) under \(\pi_{\text{new}}\), assigning them to \(\mathcal{D}_I\) (Invert), \(\mathcal{D}_{II}\) (Punish), or \(\mathcal{D}_R\) (Retain); Stage 2 Hybrid Objectives applies different losses to each category; Stage 3 Alignment Impact Weighting derives a weight \(w_i\) for each sample via bilevel optimization, followed by a weighted sum optimization of the model \(\mathcal{M}_\theta\).

 Key Designs¶